Gated community: Argentina

 There are many gated communities in Argentina, especially in Greater Buenos Aires, in the suburb of Pilar, 60 km N of Buenos Aires city, and in other suburban areas, such as Nordelta.
 Tortugas Country Club was the first gated community developed in Argentina, dating from the 1930s/1940s, but most date from the 1990s, when liberal reforms were consolidated.

 Since Buenos Aires has been traditionally regarded as a socially integrated city, gated communities have been the subject of research by sociologists.
-Gated communities are an important way through middle and upper-class people cope with the high levels of violent criminal activity in Greater Buenos Aires.
+Gated communities are an important way through middle and upper-class people cope with insecurity in Greater Buenos Aires.

+As Mara Dicenta writes, "The story of Nordelta exposes how violent environments are enacted through whiteness and drives for elite distinction.
+Exemplified by Nordelta, MPCs generate profit by transforming rural into elite lands while rearticulating racial and spatial borders that make distinctions sharper, more guarded, and less porous—between centers and peripheries, grounded and flooded lands, or poachers and conservationists.
+MPCs originated in the U.S. and continue to circulate American imaginaries of race, segregation, and neoliberal commons worldwide.
+In this process, they are met with different forms of slow violence rooted in colonial and postcolonial national geographies.
+Furthermore, in seeking to capitalize on those racialized differences, global real estate corporations also circulate and help materialize homogenizing visions of racial formation."

 Australia

 Although gated communities have been rare in Australia, since the 1980s, a few have been built.
 The most well-known are those at Hope Island, in particular Sanctuary Cove, on the Gold Coast of Queensland.
 Other similar projects are being built in the area.
 In Victoria, the first such development is Sanctuary Lakes, in the local government area of Wyndham, about 16 km south west of Melbourne.
 In New South Wales, there is Macquarie Links gated community as well as Southgate Estate gated community.
 Many Australian gated communities are built within private golf courses.

 In the ACT, the only example is Uriarra Village, based around community horse paddocks and dwellings jointly managed through strata title.